Does Wood Putty Harden? – All You Need To Know!

 Oil base Wood Putty Dry Time

 Oil-based wood putty dry time is about 48 hours.
-Oil-based wood putty is great if you want the topcoat to be oil-based.
+Oil-based wood putty is great if you want the top coat to be oil-based.

 Once you did the finishing of your woodwork, apply the oil base wood putty and wait around 5 to 20 minutes to haze it over.
-The drying time of wood putty can vary according to the temperature and humidity levels.

 However, as soon as the stain is dried, remove the excess with a cloth and leave the wood putty to cure around 12 hours.